Bachelor of Science in Environment and Sustainability

 • 3 credits in Experiential Rotations

-In the third year of the BS-ES degree, students will choose a custom pathway to organize their upper division coursework.
-Students will take a skills and/or methods course to provide them with exposure to different methodological approaches and work in the environment and sustainability fields.
-They will also take a course in professional development, which will include an internship (internal or external to Georgetown) and a corresponding seminar.
-In their third and fourth years, students will also participate in a peer leadership course.
-Students will then complete six credits of coursework toward a research capstone project or an equivalent impact project.
-The capstone work will be broken into two 3-credit courses taken over the fall and spring semesters of a student’s fourth year in the BS-ES, and will culminate in a symposium presentation at the end of senior year.
-These third- and fourth-year courses for BS-ES majors, totaling 39 credits taken on the Capitol Campus, include:
+In the third and fourth years of the BS-ES degree (which will take place at the Capitol Campus), students will develop a custom pathway to organize their upper-division coursework.
+Students will take a skills and/or methods course to provide them with exposure to different methodological approaches in the environment and sustainability fields.
+They will also take a course in professional development, which will include an internship (internal or external to Georgetown) and a corresponding seminar, plus participate in a peer leadership course.
+Students then complete six credits of coursework toward a Capstone project, over the fall and spring semesters of their fourth year in the program, which culminates in a symposium at the end of senior year.
+These upper-level courses for BS-ES majors total 28 credits (inclusive of electives and the QRDL core requirement), as follows:

 • 3 credits in Quantitative Reasoning